vszal/gke-autopilot-examples/tutorial.md

 ```

 ### Inspect the nodes
-Let's see the various deployments created
+Inspect the various deployments created
 ```bash
 kubectl get deployments
 ```

-Let's see the nodes Autopilot provisioned under the hood
+Inspect the nodes Autopilot provisioned under the hood
 ```bash
 kubectl get nodes
 ```

-Let's check the machine type provisioned by default:
+Inspect the machine type provisioned by default:
 ```bash
 kubectl describe nodes |grep node.kubernetes.io/instance-type
 ```
 Note that Autopilot defaults to the e2 series machine for each node by default with Autopilot.

 ### Test the demo app website via ingress